Tch1b0/doomscroll-blocker/README.md

 Set a limit on how many youtube videos you can watch in a certain amount of time.
 Avoid getting sucked into the doomscroll hell.

+> [!WARNING]
+> Using Doomscroll Blocker may result in less brainrot, higher productivity and a general spike in mental health

 ## installation

 ### default